Remembering the greatest Volkswagen hot hatch festival

 © Tim Pitt

-Volkswagen fans earlier this year learned that the famous GTI-Treffen, which took place every summer by Lake Wörthersee in Austria, has been cancelled for good.
+Last year, Volkswagen fans learned that the famous GTI-Treffen, which took place every summer by Lake Wörthersee in Austria, has been cancelled for good.
 A statement from the organisers cited a huge increase in visitor numbers and the effects of climate change as reasons behind the decision.
-Volkswagen will instead stage its own GTI gathering in Wolfsburg, starting from 2024.
+Volkswagen will instead stage its own GTI gathering in Wolfsburg, which held its inaugural event in 2024.

 Wörthersee was an annual pilgrimage for devotees of modified Volkswagens – and VW itself used the show to launch new models, including the Up GTI and Mk7 Golf GTI TCR.
 We attended the 37th GTI-Treffen back in 2018 and enjoyed the event in its pomp.
 These were a few of our highlights.